I have seen a lot of guys talking about sandboxing in SharePoint - if its a good thing or a bad thing to do.

 When sandboxing is not good for you

 Overusing sandboxing is not that good, or may not be good for everyone.
 See, because of the optional security risk involved with sandboxing, Microsoft had to apply some restrictions on these solutions.
 As a part of the solution for this risk, a sandboxed environment is created for each instance of the solution that is deployed.
 This environment includes separate storage of the solution files, separate process that runs its code and separate memory to go with it.
 Imagine you have 400 sandboxed solutions, or just one that is deployed in 400 site collections - clearly this would be a huge waste of resources.
 Another good/bad thing (you decide) is that once you want to upgrade a sandbox solution that was deployed in 400 site collections - you need to do it manually one by one (or powershell it).
 Some consider this good as it allows you to test the new version before you deploy it everywhere.
 I consider it bad since even if you deploy it in full trust you can still pilot the new version as sandbox solution, right? :).
 I am ignoring of course of the limitations in sandbox solutions that might prevent you completely from using them, which are well covered in other blogs including how to overcome most of them using proxies, or storing resources in an assets library etc...
-So, to sum it up:
+So, to sum it up:- Waste of resources

 - Requires stronger servers or dedicated server to get same performance as full trust